ann081993/ras/README.md

 ---

 Please cite:
-An et al., Computational prediction of the phenotypic effect of flavonoids on adiponectin biosynthesis, in preparation
+An et al., Computational prediction of the phenotypic effect of flavonoids on adiponectin biosynthesis, manuscript in preparation